 Hearing Issues Unique to Arthritis cases

-In other cases, I focus more on the medication side effects than on the actual symptoms of your arthritis.
+Often, when representing a client with inflammatory arthritis, I will focus both on your medication side effects as well as the actual symptoms of your arthritis.
 I am interested in any element of your arthritis and treatment that would negatively impact your ability to work.
 Spend a few minutes to learn about how to best describe your symptoms – this site, for example, contains links to several blogs published by arthritis sufferers – you may get some good ideas here about how to describe your symptoms.

 If your case involves an unusually advanced case of osteoarthritis, or rheumatoid arthritis or inflammatory arthritis, or other rare forms of the disease, you may need to educate your Judge in order to win.